Saying more in five seconds than your average host says in a week.

 Poof.

-Twenty-two million in debt.
+22 million in debt.

-She's standing there listening to this guy go on and on and on, and she knows full well that the only difference between what he is saying and a bag of manure is the bag.
+And she knows full well that the only difference between what he is saying and a bag of manure is the bag.

-And she's standing there while looking admiringly and in awe at Barack Obama, cursing her campaign staff, her husband, and everybody involved in her campaign, and she is really teed off at whoever it was that convinced her to show up in Unity New Hampshire today to stand there like an irrelevant,
+And she's standing there while looking admiringly and in awe at Barack Obama, cursing her campaign staff, her husband, and everybody involved in her campaign.

 Except there would be too many witnesses if she did it today.

-Some days we get mayonnaise, some days we get mustard, some days it's plain today was plain.
+Some days we get mayonnaise, some days we get mustard, some days it's plain, today was plain.

-She is asking herself through all of this, what in the name of hell happened here.
+She is asking herself through all of this, what in the name of hell happened here?

-She demonstrated today, among many things, that the age old cliche that women can fake it, and thank God they can is true.
+She demonstrated today, among many things, that the age-old cliché that women can fake it and thank God they can is true.

 Because this was one of the biggest fake job appearances I have ever seen.